John of Tella: Life

-Much of what is known about John's life comes from two biographies: a Life by a certain disciple Elias (ܐܠܝܐ, a cognate of the Hebrew prophet Elijah) and another by John of Ephesus.
+Much of what is known about John's life comes from two biographies: a Life by a certain disciple Elias (ܐܠܝܐ, a cognate of the Hebrew prophet Elijah's name) and another by John of Ephesus.
 John bar Qursos was born in 482 AD in Callinicum (modern-day Raqqa, Syria) in the province of Osrhoene along the eastern Euphrates.
-He came from an affluent family and received a good education in both Greek and Syriac languages.
-Although his background prepared him for a career in the Byzantine administration and military, John rejected a formal life in government and instead opted for an ascetic vocation.
-In his mid-twenties, he entered the monastery of Mar Zakkai in Callinicum, where he further studied theology and asceticism.
+He came from an affluent family and received a good education in both Greek and Syriac.
+Although his background prepared him for a career in the Byzantine administration and military, John rejected a formal life in government and instead opted for an ascetic vocation, and in his mid-twenties, he entered the monastery of Mar Zakkai in Callinicum, where he further studied theology and asceticism.

 John was ordained bishop of Tella (modern-day Viranşehir, Turkey) by Jacob of Serugh, Paul of Edessa, and a third unnamed bishop.
 Initially he was reluctant to accept this ordination because he wanted to devote more time to ascetic practices, but eventually yielded to the insistence of Jacob of Serugh.
 His ordination occurred around 519, during the reign of Emperor Justin I, whose religious policies contrasted with those of his predecessor, Emperor Anastasius I Dicorus.
 Justin ended the Acacian Schism between Rome and Constantinople and enforced the acceptance of the Council of Chalcedon throughout the Eastern Empire.
-Severus of Antioch later appointed him as the representative of the patriarchate.

 Thus, through Justin's policies, imperial force was used to subjugate the native Miaphysite population and compel their acceptance.
 Many bishops, however, did not consent to this, including John of Tella.
 When John was ordained bishop of Tella in 519, this violence had not yet reached east of the Euphrates, but two years later, he was forced into exile for refusing to accept Hormisdas's libellus.
 John surprised the elites in Tella when he refused to comply with Justin's orders, as they had assumed he would simply accept an official imperial policy and move on.
 Initially returning to Mar Zakkai, he later withdrew into the desert of Marde, where he became reputed for ordaining non-Chalcedonian clergy to address the shortage caused by imperial persecution.
 His careful vetting of candidates earned him a reputation as a rigorous and principled leader, having ordained approximately 170,000 priests and deacons.
+Severus of Antioch also appointed him representative of the patriarchate.

-By 532, Emperor Justinian I noted John's popularity in the east, and convened a synod in Constantinople to reconcile Chalcedonians and non-Chalcedonians, which John attended, likely as the head of the latter delegation.
+By 532, Emperor Justinian I took notice of John's popularity in the East and convened a synod in Constantinople to reconcile Chalcedonians and non-Chalcedonians, which John attended, likely as the head of the latter delegation.
 John refused to halt his ordinations and declined to submit to imperial demands, which resulted in the failure of the synod.